Sweet Potato Biscuits

 Step six

-Use a spatula to gently mix the dry ingredients with the wet until just combined.
-Now, give the batter five more stirs.
+Use a spatula to gently fold the dry ingredients with the wet until just combined.
+Give the batter three more stirs.

 Step seven

-Take a serving spoon, scoop up some batter and place it on the parchment paper.
+Take a serving spoon, scoop up some sweet potato mixture, and place it on the prepared baking sheet.
 Wet your fingers to mold it in the shape you want.

 Step eight